LamakerOfficial/help-center/_posts/falix/general/2021-08-10-getting-coins.md

 ## Joining Promoted Discord Servers

 You can join a promoted server and receive FalixCoins for it!
 Simply go to the [promotions page](https://client.falixnodes.net/join_for_rewards) to see the promoted servers available along with the expiry date and the number of coins you will receive from joining it.

+Do note that you must log out and login to recieve your coins.